meansquaredlabs/bitsandbytes/_posts/2025-04-28-How_Enterprises_Are_Really_Using_GenAI_Today.md

 ---

-While ChatGPT and other large language models (LLMs) are delighting consumers with dinner recipes and personalized self-portraits, enterprises are unlocking far deeper value.
+While ChatGPT and other large language models (LLMs) are used to craft dinner recipes and personalized self-portraits, enterprises are unlocking far deeper value.
 Across industries, GenAI is reshaping how businesses operate, make decisions, and innovate.
 But what exactly are companies using GenAI for today?
 Before diving into use cases, let's briefly step back and understand what LLMs are, how they work, and why they matter.

 # What Is a Large Language Model (LLM)?